 The estimated market price of Bond A based on Bonds B and C is $116.41.
 The estimation method is called matrix pricing because it uses a matrix like the one shown above.

-Thank you for reading CFI’s explanation of matrix pricing.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide on Matrix Pricing.
 To keep learning and advancing your career, the following resources will be helpful: